-1. Module 7 - Turns (Left and Right)
+1. Describe and teach the driving manoeuvres of Turns (Left and Right)

-The exam will be conducted through a complete range of traffic situations including residential, city centre and merging roads.
+The exam will be conducted through a complete range of traffic situations including residential, city centre, and merging roads.

-2. Module 8 - Parking and Starting on a Hill
+2. Describe and teach the driving manoeuvres of Parking and Starting on a Hill

-The applicant will be required to demonstrate the proper procedures for parking and starting on hills.
+The applicant will be required to describe and teach the proper procedures for parking and starting on hills.

-3. Module 9 -Loading and Unloading Passengers The applicant will be required to demonstrate the procedure of loading and unloading passengers.
+3. Describe and teach the procedures of Loading and Unloading Passengers

+The applicant will be required to demonstrate the procedure of loading and unloading passengers.